 Their website hopes to give a deeper understanding of LGBT+ identities and also provide information about how to support LGBT+ children and young people.
 The hope is that this will lead to more informed, open and supportive conversations with children and young people about LGBT+ identities.

-In the case of a mental health emergency call 999.
-You will not be wasting anybody’s time and this is just as important as a physical emergency.
+If you need mental health support, please dial 111 or dial the mental health helpline 0800 014 9995 (freephone).
+In an emergency, ring 999/visit A&E. You will not be wasting anybody’s time and this is just as important as a physical emergency.

 Please open the link below to view our Mental Health and Wellbeing policy